ManjFirstProject/Pokemon/README.md

 - Implement a leaderboard for high scores.
 - Enhance UI with more animations and transitions.
 - Add sound effects for correct and incorrect answers.
+- Add more content to Branding module to enhance UI.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.